What’s in a name?

 Another powerful dimension to PNI is its foundation on evolutionary biology.
 No matter how scientific biomedical sciences evolve to be, the normal functioning of the human biologic machinery will always need to be seen as an old product of slow evolutionary shaping.
 By ‘slow’ it should be understood that the process has been happening through millions of years and the human species that walks the Earth today has exactly the same genetic makeup of hundreds of thousands of years ago.
 With this idea in mind, it becomes much easier to perceive that sudden changes in the environment, such as the huge differences in food availability and composition observed in recent years, will affect human health from the outside.
 In other words, whilst our physiology has not changed for over 200.000 years, our environment and lifestyles have been completely transformed in as little as 200 years.
 What once was normal human food, normal human exercise and behaviour is now becoming a distant memory in the past.
 Whilst artificial environments, processed foods, chronic stress, lack of physical movement and effort have become part of our daily routines, our bodies remain the same ancient biological systems that were adapted to thrive in a natural setting characterised by food scarcity, huge physical demands, community bonds and intimate contact with nature.
 The question posed by PNI is: what impact do all these outside changes bear on our health and behaviour?
 How well can we adapt to Modern living and what is the price to pay?
 At what point do abundant food, comfort, hygiene and protection become too much of a good thing?

 Interestingly, what evolution has to show is that the body will sensibly sacrifice health in exchange for survival and that’s why chronic diseases exist.
 With the help of evolutionary biology, it is possible to understand the logic of chronic degenerative conditions.
 Take for example insulin resistance, the precursor state that leads to diabetes type II, a common widespread disease of our modern times.
 Is insulin resitance really a sign that something in our body has decided to stop working?
 Or could it be an adaptation we force ourselves into whilst living in the midst of excessive and constant consumption of sugar and refined carbs?
 Better even, could insulin resitsance be forced onto the system by demands of the immune system?
 The answer is a definite yes.
 Have you ever thought to start your reasoning from that point of view?
 Well if you do, there is a lot that will start to make sense and you will notice that your body, even when ‘chronically diseased’, is not your enemy after all.
-It might bne doing the very best thing it can to continue alive, given the conditions around it (i.e. the environment you put yourself in).
+It might be doing the very best thing it can to continue alive, given the conditions around it (i.e. the environment you put yourself in).
 A disease that doesn’t confer an advantage from a survival point of view is eliminated by natural selection.
 The escalating wave of chronic diseases taking over especially Modern Western societies these days seems to be no more than the best physiologic response our species has been able to find in order to cope with abrupt changes in the environment and remain alive (albeit ill).
 The firm background offered by evolutionary biology helps to give us perspective.
 It serves as a ‘safety net’ and solid foundation to which we can always refer back in order to avoid losing sight of the logic behind our symptoms.
 The body is an exquisitely integrated system with refined complexity and we still struggle to fully understand it, despite all the technology at our service today.
-The acceleration of life and our ever increasing hunger for immediate responses can lead us onto the anticipation of creating solutions out of context.
-Our bodies are old biological machines that do not have the ability to accelerate the adaption process to the demands of modern life today.
-Disease may be the only possible immediate response to these demands.
+The acceleration of life and our ever increasing hunger for immediate results can lead us onto the anticipation of creating solutions out of context.
+Our bodies are old biological machines that do not have the ability to accelerate the adaptation process to the demands of modern life today.
+Disease may be the only possible immediate response to the pressure created by these demands.

 A new science based on old clues

 Despite the complicated pronunciation, the long name ‘psychoneuroimmunology’ is more than justified.
 It really is as small a name as it could be since even a long name like that doesn’t do justice to the complexity of the approach.
 Although it is so obvious that a human being is more than the collection of biological systems and physiological functions, it has taken us a long time to acknowledge the influences of the psyche, emotions and thoughts on health.
-Today, psychological and emotional aspects are recognised as important dimensions of mental health but how this realm relates to other parts of the body and disease states is not yet so clearly established.
-To this day we still see body and mind as separate entities in healthcare models.
+Today, psychological and emotional aspects are recognised as important dimensions of mental health but how this realm relates to other parts of the body and disease states is still not so clearly established.
+To this day we continue to see body and mind as separate entities in healthcare models.
 Physical symptoms are no doubt different to psychological or mental-health related symptoms but the mistake lies in their separation as two unrelated domains.
 There is no doubt, for example, that pain has an impact on your emotional state.
-That’s easy to grasp considering chronic or acute physical pain is not associated with happy feelings, motivation or positive emotions.
+That’s easy to grasp considering chronic or acute physical pain is not associated with happy feelings, a motivated attitude or positive emotions.
 Why then wouldn’t the reverse effect be acknowledged as significant as well?
 In the example of pain perception and associated emotions, isn’t it clear that emotional states can impact pain perception?
 If we recall the times in our lives when the very fact of feeling positive, motivated, happy or excited has literally dampened our perception of pain it will be easy to see how the influences between the physical and emotional realms work both ways.
 What about the sensation of hunger disappearing when you first fall in love?
 One can exist on almost thin air when first taken by the powerful effects ‘falling in love’ can have.
 Has anyone ever wondered why an emotional state would interfere with something as basic as the need to eat?
 After all, feeding and energy production is the most primitive physiological need that affects pretty much every cell and system in the body.
 Would it be right to say that your physiology is altered by your emotional state?
 What about specific functions in the body, for example, the ability to reproduce or fight infection, how are they affected by the chemistry of emotions and stress?
 Do different types of emotion and psychological states have different effects on diseases?
 What is the biochemistry of these very clear effects we all know to exist but haven’t yet had a chance to understand?
 The need to answer these and many other questions is what is at the core of PNI.

 I think the importance to connect body and mind is undeniable nowadays and many missing clues for the real solutions to many physical symptoms may be where we have neglected to look.
 However, PNI is not a theoretical hypothesis, a philosophy or a ‘ feel good mind-soul therapy’.
 PNI is neither simplistic nor reductionist.
 It is scientific, complex and evidence-based.
 In PNI you won’t be told ‘it is a matter of your state of mind’ nor is the solution a simple ‘think positive and everything will be OK’.
 Although this might be helpful, PNI is not about subjective interpretation and opinions about the ‘unknown’.
 PNI is based on hard-science that is out there right now, flourishing in many different specialist fields such as biochemistry, physiology, neuro-endocrinology, epigenetics and evolutionary biology.
 The unique feature of PNI is it is the first science to bring these several areas together in a combined approach to therapeutic uses with many applications in states of chronic disease.
 In clinical PNI, therapists are trained to understand the physiology of disease and relate it to the evolutionary rationale that has shaped the biochemical mechanisms that justify the development of pathology.
 From intra-uterine and early epigenetic programming to cognitive development and life experiences, the biological reasoning of an individual as a whole person is analysed with a view to understand the manifestation of physical symptoms and chronic diseases.
 Therapeutic measures and recommendations are based on nutritional science, exercise and lifestyle modifications as well as neuro-linguistic programming and reframing techniques to help individuals see the links and connect the pieces of the puzzle to address imbalances of physiological and emotional nature.